-B. Retaliation

-The Legislative Branch prohibits retaliation against any individual who reports discrimination or harassment or participates in an investigation of such a report.
+B. RETALIATION - The Legislative Branch prohibits retaliation against any individual who reports discrimination or harassment or participates in an investigation of those reports.

-Retaliation against an individual who in good faith complains or participates in an investigation about discrimination or sexual or other unlawful harassment is a violation of this policy and is prohibited by state and federal law.
+Retaliation against an individual who in good faith complains or participates in an investigation about sexual or other unlawful harassment is a violation of this policy and is prohibited by state and federal law.
 Retaliation is a form of harassment and will be handled in the same manner as other forms of harassment.